So, there’s a new kid on the block!

 4. Community packages

-Also, dart offers its own repository of software packages to extend the functionality of your apps and makes it easier to access platform specific services and hardwar
+Also, dart offers its own repository of software packages to extend the functionality of your apps and makes it easier to access platform-specific services and hardware

 Yes, the development is quick on Flutter and a big community is already playing with the platform as well.
 But that doesn’t mean we can ignore the obvious.
 The fact that this project is still in beta means you can not rely on it completely for building your apps.